-- 53. In its meeting of May 2022, the IASB tentatively decided that the DRM adjustment would be recognised in the statement of financial position, in absolute amounts, as the lower of (thereon, 'the lower of test')): - (a) the cumulative gain or loss on the designated derivatives from the inception of the DRM model; and - (b) the cumulative change in the fair value of the risk mitigation intention attributable to repricing risk from inception of the DRM model.
-This would be calculated using the benchmark derivatives as a proxy. - 54.
-The DRM adjustment is recognised in the statement of financial position instead of other comprehensive income.
+- 52. In its meeting of May 2022, the IASB tentatively decided that the DRM adjustment would be recognised in the statement of financial position, in absolute amounts, as the lower of (thereon, 'the lower of test')): - (a) the cumulative gain or loss on the designated derivatives from the inception of the DRM model; and - (b) the cumulative change in the fair value of the risk mitigation intention attributable to repricing risk from inception of the DRM model.
+This would be calculated using the benchmark derivatives as a proxy.

+53. The DRM adjustment is recognised in the statement of financial position.
 This is consistent with the fact that the purpose of the DRM model is to reduce both variability in net interest income and in fair value of the risk mitigation intention.